Nikolaj-B-Sillassen/GalCluster/README.md

 A program to identify cluster candidates given an astrophysical dataset in .fits format.
 Can be run either as an interactive program, or as a function by inputting the necessary variables.

-The program can run with or without preselection in flux or mag, it is highly recommended to use preselection to avoid large data.
-It can also run with or without minimum preselection in redshifts.

 Two methods of identification, SigmaN and K_means.
 SigmaN uses the distance between each source and the N'th nearest neighbor, following:
 SigmaN = N/(Pi d_(Nth neighbor)^2)